 GBHEM Enrollment Process

 - Once you have received your acceptance letter from Garrett-Evangelical, download and complete the enrollment form from the General Board of Higher Education and Ministry (GBHEM) found here.

 - Send copies of your completed GBHEM enrollment form to your annual conference’s Board of Ordained Ministry and to the General Board of Higher Education and Ministry, Certification in Specialized Ministry, P.O.
 Box 340007, Nashville, TN 37203-0007.

 Will I receive a Garrett-Evangelical Certificate for completing this course work?

 No, completing these courses will only make you eligible to pursue UMC Professional Certification in Spiritual Formation.
-If you are interested in receiving a Garrett-Evangelical Certificate, you would need to apply for the Garrett-Evangelical Certificate in Spiritual Formation and Direction.

 Are there other requirements I need to meet for a UMC Professional Certification in Spiritual Formation?